 Beaches catered towards British tourists, beaches catered towards Russain and Israeli tourists, and there are beaches that are more popular with Indian tourists over foreign tourists.

-I spoke to some fellow travel bloggers who told me their favourite beach in Goa and why this Goa Beach is perfect for foreigners travelling to Goa!
+I spoke to some fellow travel bloggers who told me their favourite beach in Goa and why these beaches in Goa for foreigners are the best beaches in Goa to visit!

 SIM CARD FOR INDIA